FatmaSayegh/Level4Report/Report/Include/Markdown/abstract.md

 we have tried to elucidate some classical problems in Graph Theory by the way of visualization on a Web application.
 The method of visualization are animations and user interaction with animations.
-Such methods, it is belived can help young students and self-learners to get the first brush with the subject of Graph theory.
+Such methods, it is belived can help students and self-learners to get the first brush with the subject of Graph theory.